PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 Since your script needs to be imported by the page to be bundled, the top level of your script will be executed server-side.
 All usages of browser-specific API will fail.

 To fix that, Frugal add an `environment` value in `import.meta`.
-This value indicates if the script is executed client-side or server-side :
+This value indicates if the script is executed client-side or server-side:

 ```ts filename=main.script.ts
 // this is executed both in the server and the browser.